Ruppert Jones: Seattle Mariners

-Royals manager Whitey Herzog called Jones one of the top three prospects in his team's organization, and realized that they were likely to lose Jones when he was left unprotected in the 1976 expansion draft.
-However, given the amount of young talent in the organization, Jones did not fit the team's future plans, and was thereby left unprotected.
-Actor Danny Kaye, who was part owner of the Seattle Mariners, called Jones' name as the first overall pick in the expansion draft.
+Royals manager Whitey Herzog called Jones one of the top three prospects in his team's organization and realized that they were likely to lose Jones when he was left unprotected in the 1976 expansion draft.
+However, given the amount of young talent in the organization, Jones did not fit the team's future plans and was thereby left unprotected.
+Actor Danny Kaye, a part owner of the Seattle Mariners, called Jones' name as the first overall pick in the expansion draft.

 Jones' power and range in center field immediately made him a fan favorite in Seattle.
-He was batting .256 with seventeen home runs and fifty RBIs at the All-Star break to be named the first ever All-Star representative of the club at the 1977 game.
-He ended the season at .263 with 24 home runs and 76 RBIs to be named the 1977 Topps Rookie All-Star center fielder.
+He was batting .256 with 17 home runs and 50 RBIs at the All-Star break to be named the first ever All-Star representative of the club at the 1977 game.
+He ended the season at .263 with 24 home runs and 76 RBI and was named a Topps All-Star Rookie.

-On May 16, 1978, Jones tied a major league record for outfielders with twelve putouts in an extra innings game against the Detroit Tigers.
-His 1978 season was interrupted by an appendectomy in mid June.
-He returned in late July, but managed just a .214 batting average the rest of the way.
-For the season he batted .235 with six home runs and 46 RBIs.
+On May 16, 1978, Jones tied a major league record for outfielders with 12 putouts in an extra innings game against the Detroit Tigers.
+His 1978 season was interrupted by an appendectomy in mid-June.
+He returned in late July but hit .214 the rest of the season.
+For the season, he batted .235 with six home runs and 46 RBI.

-He returned healthy in 1979, and established career highs in runs (109), hits (166), triples (9), RBIs (78) and stolen bases (33) while playing a full 162 game schedule.
-He became the first Mariner to have at least fifteen home runs and stolen bases before the All-Star break; no Mariner would do so again for nineteen years.
+He returned healthy in 1979, and set career highs in runs (109), hits (166), triples (9), RBI (78) and stolen bases (33) while playing in all 162 games.
+He became the first Mariner to have at least 15 home runs and stolen bases before the All-Star break; no Mariner would do so again for 19 years.
 Following the season, he was traded to the New York Yankees with pitcher Jim Lewis for Rick Anderson, Jim Beattie, Juan Beníquez and Jerry Narron.
 He left the Mariners with the club record for most runs scored in a season (109 in 1979) and he is tied for club records for runs and walks in a game.

+Jones was named on the 50 greatest Mariners players in 2026.